 1. First of all, open the Windows Search box.

-2. On the Windows Search box, search for CMD.
+2. In the Windows Search box, search for CMD.

 3. Right-click on the CMD and select the option Run as administrator.

-4. Now, you need to navigate to the folder where the file is stored.
+4. Navigate to the folder where the file is stored.

 Find file path in Windows: Right Click > Properties > Details